AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_android.md

 ## Step 1.
 Check the supported devices

-See the ~{ Supported platforms }~ page for details on the Android devices and OS versions that the Stingray engine can work with, and make sure your device is a good fit.
+See the ~{ Supported platforms }~ page for details on the Android devices and OS versions that the interactive engine can work with, and make sure your device is a good fit.

 ## Step 2.
 First-time setup

-You'll have to install and set up a few things on the Windows machine that you use to run the Stingray editor.
+You'll have to install and set up a few things on the Windows machine that you use to run the interactive editor.

 ### Install Java

 You need both the Java Development Kit (JDK) and the Java Runtime Environment (JRE).

-Stingray requires at least version 7, but we recommend using the latest update of version 8.
+{{ProductName}} requires at least version 7, but we recommend using the latest update of version 8.

 You can download the JDK from the [Oracle Java SE site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The JDK package contains a full version of the JRE, so you should not have to install the JRE separately.